BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/ReferencePages/Symbols/TensorDisplayName.md

 {
   "More Information" -> {
       "If no TensorDisplayName is given when a Tensor is formed, \
-the TensorName will be used for the TensorDisplayName also" },
+the TensorName will be used for the TensorDisplayName also.",
+    "If a Tensor is on a Curve, it will be displayed with the curve parameter."
+  },

   "Basic Examples" -> {